-When you see in-network providers they will bill us directly.
-If you see an out-of-network provider as allowed under this plan, we may choose to pay you or to pay the provider directly.
-Unless we have agreed to do so in writing and to the extent allowed by law, we will not accept an assignment to an out-of-network provider under this group agreement.
+When you see contracting dental providers they will bill us directly.
+When you see non-contracting dental providers, we may choose to pay you or to pay the providers directly.
+You may request to assign benefits to the provider.
 This may include:

 - The benefits due

 - The right to receive payments

-- Any claim you make for damages resulting from a breach, or alleged breach, of the terms of this group agreement
+- Any claim you make for damages resulting from a breach, or alleged breach, of the terms of this group policy